Codeev/Pawans-LandingPage/README.md

-Hello, this is my first porject in websev using HTML, CSS.
+Hello, this is my first porject in webdev using HTML, CSS.
 I created a landing page